 20. Durian Fruit, Southeast Asia

-Durian fruit is a popular dish in Southeast Asia that is known for its strong smell.
-The fruit is banned from public transportation, hotels, and hospitals for its strong smell which is described as smelling like “a mix of onions, garlic, and smelly feet”.
+Durian fruit is a popular dish in Southeast Asia known for its strong smell.
+The fruit is banned from public transportation, hotels, and hospitals for its pungent smell, which is described as smelling like “a mix of onions, garlic, and smelly feet.”

-The fruit is also banned from some airplanes because it causes allergic reactions in some passengers while others find it offensive when they travel by plane and their fellow passengers are eating durian on board their flight.
+The fruit is also banned from some airplanes because it causes allergic reactions in some passengers, while others find it offensive when they travel by plane and their fellow passengers eat durian on board their flight.

 If you are traveling to Southeast Asia, be sure to try durian fruit!
-Just be aware of the strong smell and be respectful of those around you who may not appreciate the aroma.
+Just be aware of the strong smell and respect those around you who may not appreciate the aroma.

 21. Blood soup

 Finally, serve up this delicacy with crusty bread for dipping!
-You can also serve it as an appetizer or main course—just make sure everyone knows what they’re in for before diving right in.
+You can also serve it as an appetizer or main course—ensure everyone knows what they’re in for before diving right in.

 22. Cockroach milk